vamshi-vere/Python-Data-Structures/README.md

 # Python-Data-Structures
-implementation of all the data structures in python
+Theory about the pyhton data structures and their problems on how they are implemented , accessed and modified